dotnet/docs/docs/machine-learning/reference/ml-net-cli-reference.md

 # The ML.NET CLI command reference

-The `auto-train` command is the main command provided by the ML.NET CLI tool.
-The command allows you to generate a good quality ML.NET model using automated machine learning (AutoML) as well as the example C# code to run/score that model.
+The `classification`, `regression`, and `recommendation` commands are the main commands provided by the ML.NET CLI tool.
+These commands allow you to generate good quality ML.NET models for classification, regression, and recommendation models using automated machine learning (AutoML) as well as the example C# code to run/score that model.
 In addition, the C# code to train the model is generated for you to research the algorithm and settings of the model.

 > [!NOTE]
 > This topic refers to ML.NET CLI and ML.NET AutoML, which are currently in Preview, and material may be subject to change.